-- One of the biggest limitations of an email SPF record is its inability to validate the ‘From’ header.
-The ‘From’ header is displayed mostly as the actual sender’s email address.
+- One of the most significant limitations of an email SPF record is its inability to validate the ‘From’ header.
+The ‘From’ header is displayed mostly as the sender’s email address.
 So, instead, it uses the ‘Envelope From’ to check the DNS record.

 - SPF doesn’t have a reporting mechanism, which makes it harder to maintain.

-While SPF is a helpful email security protocol, it’s not enough to secure your domain entirely.
+While SPF is a helpful email security protocol, more is needed to secure your domain entirely.
 Fortunately, you can implement DMARC.
 It’s an advanced authentication standard combining SPF and DKIM for much more robust email domain protection and reporting.